Vertti-Ruotsalainen/Repola/answers.md

 2. Pour a gallon of milk into the bowl.
  Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

+## **Exercise 2**

+##### **Scribe**

+ _Scribe was designed and developed by Brian Reid of Carnegie Mellon University.
+It formed the subject of his **1980** doctoral dissertation, for which he received the Association for Computing Machinery's Grace Murray Hopper Award in **1982**.
+Reid presented a paper describing Scribe in the same conference session in 1981 in which Charles Goldfarb presented GML (developed in 1969), the immediate predecessor of SGML.
+Scribe is a markup language and word processing system that pioneered the use of descriptive markup.
+Scribe was revolutionary when it was proposed, because it involved for the first time a clean separation of presentation and content._

+##### **GML**

+ _GML was developed in **1969** and the early **1970s** by **Charles Goldfarb**, **Edward Mosher** and **Raymond Lorie** (whose surname initials were used by Goldfarb to make up the term GML).
+Using GML, a document is marked up with tags that define what the text is, in terms of paragraphs, headers, lists, tables, and so forth.
+The document can then be automatically formatted for various devices simply by specifying a profile for the device.
+For example, it is possible to format a document for a laser printer or a line (dot matrix) printer or for a screen simply by specifying a profile for the device without changing the document itself.
+The Standard Generalized Markup Language (SGML), an ISO-standard technology for defining generalized markup languages for documents, is descended from GML.
+The Extensible Markup Language (XML) was initially a streamlined and simplified development of SGML, but has outgrown its parent in terms of worldwide acceptance and support._